 Below is a selection of program courses.
 Most courses are open to medical students.
 For more information, please get in touch with the individual faculty.
 Visit Yale Course Search for information on courses offered in the current academic year.

 John Harley Warner

-An examination of the variety of approaches to the social, cultural, and intellectual history of medicine and public health.
+An examination of the variety of approaches to the social and cultural history of medicine and public health.
 Readings are drawn from recent literature in the field, sampling writings on health care, illness experiences, and medical cultures in Europe, Asia, Latin America, and the United States from antiquity through the twentieth century.
-Topics include the role of gender, class, ethnicity, race, religion, and region in the experience of health care and sickness and in the construction of medical knowledge; the interplay between lay and professional understandings of the body; the role of the marketplace in shaping professional identities and patient expectations; citizenship, nationalism, and imperialism; and the visual cultures of medicine.
+Topics include the role of gender, class, ethnicity, race, religion, and region in the experience of health care and sickness; the intersection of lay and professional understandings of the body; and the role of the marketplace in shaping professional identities and patient expectations.

 Close study of recent secondary literature in the history of science, broadly construed.
 An inclusive overview of the emergence and diversity of scientific ways of knowing, major scientific theories and methods, and the role of science in politics, capitalism, war, and everyday life.
 Discussions focus on historians’ different analytic and interpretive approaches.